 What is an IEP Meeting?

 To start with let's make sure we're all on the same page.
 The term IEP stands for Individualized Education Plan, and it is a document that outlines the services and goals that a student will receive.

 These goals and services are directly related to the student's present levels of performance, sometimes abbreviated to PLOP or PLAAFP, and their identified disability.

 The IEP is written and updated yearly by the IEP team, and it helps monitor the student's progress and realign goals and services to the student's needs.

 Who is a part of the IEP Team?

 The IEP team consists of all school-based service providers, the child, and their parents.
-This can include special educators, speech-language pathologists, physical therapists, occupational therapists, assistive technology provider, and school nurse.
+This can include special educators, speech-language pathologists, physical therapists, occupational therapists, assistive technology providers, and school nurses.